James Schmidt (serial killer)

-James Schmidt (born Lual Yai Fayin Lual in 1992) is a South Sudanese-born Danish serial killer and rapist who killed three pensioners in Copenhagen's Østerbro district from February to March 2019, just two years after being released after serving out a 7-year prison sentence for raping a 14-year-old girl as a juvenile.
+James Schmidt (born Lual Yai Fayin Lual in 1992), currently known under the name Cornelius Bach, is a South Sudanese-born Danish serial killer and rapist who killed three pensioners in Copenhagen's Østerbro district from February to March 2019, just two years after being released after serving out a 7-year prison sentence for raping a 14-year-old girl as a juvenile.
 After initially being convicted for two of the murders and acquitted of the third, he was tried again and successfully convicted in all three, resulting in a life sentence.

 The case garnered controversy for several reasons, including the inadequate police response, the leniency towards Schmidt's previous convictions and his initial acquittal in one of the murders.

 Early life and crimes

 James Schmidt was born under the name Lual Yai Fayin Lual in 1992, in what is now part of South Sudan.
-At age of seven, his mother took him and his brother to Denmark, initially settling in Holbæk, where she soon began dating an older man with the surname Henning.
+At age seven, his mother took him and his brother to Denmark, initially settling in Holbæk, where she soon began dating an older man with the surname Henning.
 While Henning treated the young Lual like his own son, often taking him on trips around the countryside, he would also scold him whenever he did something bad or for not listening to him or his mother.

 While he was regarded as a nice boy by his immediate family, Lual was notorious amongst female students and teachers at his primary school for either grooming or groping them.
 In 2002, at the age of 10, allegations arose that he had attempted to rape a 6-year-old girl, but he was presumably not charged due to his young age.
 Three years later, unable to take proper care of her son anymore, Lual's mother sent him to a foster home.
 Despite the staff's best efforts, he proved to be problematic as he often fought with other children and seemed obsessed with sex, often shouting that he was "God's gift to women."
 Because of this, he was often moved around various juvenile detention centers, where he continued to cause problems.
-Eventually, he was ordered to undergo a psychiatric evaluation, with the examiners concluding that Lual suffered from narcissistic personality disorder and showed a complete lack of empathy to others' suffering.
+Eventually, he was ordered to undergo a psychiatric evaluation, with the examiners concluding that Lual suffered from narcissistic personality disorder and showed a complete lack of empathy for others' suffering.